Pope's visit to Peru spotlights devastation in rainforest region

-PUERTO MALDONADO, Peru, Jan 19 (Reuters) - Two decades ago, Swiss priest Xavier Arbex started sounding alarms about a looming environmental disaster in the remote Amazonian region of Peru where he had settled.
+PUERTO MALDONADO, Peru (Reuters) - Two decades ago, Swiss priest Xavier Arbex started sounding alarms.

-Wildcat miners who once sifted for gold alongside rivers using wheelbarrows and buckets had started tearing through pristine rainforest with heavy machinery.
+The quiet Amazonian region where he had settled years earlier was in peril.
+Wildcat miners who once searched for gold alongside rivers using wheelbarrows and buckets had started tearing through pristine rainforest with heavy machinery.

-“I knew this was going to be a big problem,” Arbex said, describing his attempts to enlist heavyweight environmental groups to stop the pending disaster.
-“No-one listened.”
+“I knew this was going to be a big problem,” Arbex said, describing his attempts to enlist heavyweight environmental groups to stop the looming disaster.
+“No one listened.”

-Wildcat gold mining in Peru has since flourished into a black market trade estimated to be worth billions of dollars a year.
-In addition to the environmental devastation, it has spawned human trafficking and violent criminal networks in distant corners of the Amazon.
+Wildcat gold mining in Madre de Dios has since flourished into a black market trade estimated to be worth billions of dollars a year, leaving gaping holes in the Amazon’s forest cover and financing human trafficking and violent criminal networks.

-While Francis has denounced environmental degradation before, he has yet to do so in a place as threatened as Madre de Dios, parts of which have still been trod only by reclusive tribes and the odd explorer.
+While Francis has denounced environmental destruction before, he had yet to do so in a place as defined by it as Madre de Dios, where miners have dumped so much mercury into rivers that some fish are no longer considered safe to eat.

-In recognition of Arbex’s cause, Francis will visit a home for troubled youth that the aging priest founded in the regional capital Puerto Maldonado, a riverside town buzzing with motorcycles and the psychedelic sounds of cumbia dance music near Peru’s border with Brazil and Bolivia.

-“We’ll finally be the center of attention,” said Eduardo Farfan, a 30-year-old owner of a menswear shop in Puerto Maldonado, where posters welcoming the pope hung from wooden homes.
-“When I go to Lima to buy clothes, some people have no idea where Puerto Maldonado is.”
+“Mining is the dynamite of the region’s economy.
+Without it, we’d be poor again,” said Juan Consa, 49.
+After toiling in mining camps in the 1990s, Consa was able to put his two kids through college and pay for the motorcycle taxi that now zips him around town.

+“Even if you aren’t a miner, in Puerto Maldonado you depend on it,” said Consa, who opposed the pope’s visit.

+Francis urged the children sitting before him to follow “a way of life based on care and not destruction of everything standing in the path to our greed.”

+“I know there are wounds that hurt,” Francis said.
+“Do not be resigned about what’s happening.”

 Successive political leaders in Peru have failed to slow the illegal gold rush.
-President Pedro Pablo Kuczynski’s plan to “formalize” miners who comply with labor and environmental laws has been derailed by crises in his center-right government.
+President Pedro Pablo Kuczynski’s plan to “formalise” miners who comply with labour and environmental laws has been derailed by political crises.

-As mining has become the motor of the local economy in Madre de Dios, helping elect a former wildcat miner as governor, it has turned increasingly violent.
+As mining has driven an economic boom in Madre de Dios, helping elect a former wildcat miner as governor of the region, it has also become increasingly violent.

 Park rangers are regularly harassed by miners near the Tambopata nature reserve.
 Last year, authorities announced the discovery of a pit near mining camps where a criminal gang incinerated at least 20 victims.
 In September, a police officer was killed in an ambush during an environmental patrol.